Nollywood

 Nollywood, a portmanteau of Nigeria and Hollywood, is a sobriquet that originally referred to the Nigerian film industry.
-The origin of the term dates back to the early 2000s, traced to an article in The New York Times.
+The origin of the term goes back to the early 2000s, traced to an article in The New York Times.
 Due to the history of evolving meanings and contexts, there is no clear or agreed-upon definition for the term, which has made it a subject of several controversies.

 Etymology

 The origin of the term "Nollywood" remains unclear; Jonathan Haynes traced the earliest usage of the word to a 2002 article by Matt Steinglass in the New York Times, where it was used to describe Nigerian cinema.
 Charles Igwe noted that Norimitsu Onishi also used the name in a September 2002 article he wrote for the New York Times.
 The term continues to be used in the media to refer to the Nigerian film industry, with its definition later assumed to be a portmanteau of the words "Nigeria" and "Hollywood", the American major film hub.

-Definition of which films are considered Nollywood has always been a subject of debate.
-Alex Eyengho defined Nollywood as "the totality of activities taking place in the Nigerian film industry, be it in English, Yoruba, Hausa, Igbo, Itsekiri, Edo, Efik, Ijaw, Urhobo or any other of the over 300 Nigerian languages".
+The definition of which films are considered Nollywood has always been debated.
+Alex Eyengho defined Nollywood as "the totality of activities taking place in the Nigerian film industry, be it in English, Igbo, Hausa, Yoruba, Itsekiri, Edo, Efik, Ijaw, Urhobo, Ibibio, Annang or any other of the over 300 Nigerian languages".
 He further stated that "the historical trajectory of Nollywood started since the pre and post independent Nigeria, with the theatrical (stage) and cinematic (celluloid) efforts of the likes of Chief Hubert Ogunde, Chief Amata, Baba Sala, Ade Love, Eddie Ugbomah and a few others".

-Over the years the term Nollywood has also been used to refer to other affiliate film industries, whose films are usually co-produced with Nigeria and/or distributed by Nigerian companies.
+Over the years, the term Nollywood has also been used to refer to other affiliated film industries, such as the Ghanaian English-language cinema, whose films are usually co-produced with Nigeria and/or distributed by Nigerian companies.
 The term has also been used for Nigerian/African diaspora films considered to be affiliated with Nigeria or made specifically to capture the Nigerian audience.
-There is no clear definition on how "Nigerian" a film has to be in order to be referred to as Nollywood.
+There is no clear definition on how "Nigerian" film has to be in order to be referred to as Nollywood.

-Some stakeholders have constantly expressed their disagreement over the term; giving reasons such as the fact that term was coined by a foreigner, as such another form of imperialism.
-It has also been argued that the term is an imitation of what was already in existence (Hollywood) rather than an identity in itself, that is original and uniquely African.
+Some stakeholders have expressed their disagreement over the term, giving reasons such as the fact that the term was coined by a foreigner, as such being another form of imperialism.
+It has also been argued that the term is an imitation of what was already in existence (Hollywood) rather than an identity in itself that is original and uniquely African.